Frequently Asked Questions

 Q: How are you handling COVID-19?

 A: We have always prided ourselves on cleanliness at the Olive Branch.
-This summer, we have enhanced it to disinfect even more than usual.
-We have pulled the comforters for now, yet continue to provide blankets in the linen closet.
+We have enhanced it to disinfect even more than usual.
 Sheets will be laundered and replaced as usual and you can bring your own blankets or sleeping bags as fits your comfort level.

 Q: Do we need to do any cleaning?

 A: We would be grateful if you were to leave the property much as you found it.
-Stripping the sheets from your bed and delivering to the laundry room means less potential exposure for us to the COVID virus.
-Please take your leftover food with you and remove the kitchen garbage to the dumpsters.
+Stripping the sheets from your bed would be appreciated.
+Please take your leftover food and remove the kitchen garbage to the dumpsters.
 You can leave the cleaning to us.

 Q: What do I need to bring?